|

 helplessness or the quest for autonomy and power.
 This presentation

-looks at avoiding responses that provide short term relief, but long
+looks at avoiding responses that provide short term relief, but long-term

 We

-from understanding not simply the behavior but also its function, mainly
+come from understanding not simply the behavior but also its function,

 Surprisingly,

-out the defiance and learn from them.
-Our goal will be helping children
+take out the defiance and learn from them.
+Our goal will be helping

-advocate for themselves by having conversations which increase their
+children advocate for themselves by having conversations which increase

 Cooperative